p2-inc/phasetwo-docs/docs/getting-started/configuration.md

 ---
-id: configuration
+id: realm-configuration
-title: Configuration
+title: Realm Configuration
 ---

-There is a sensible set of configuration defaults that have been chosen for common use cases.
-However, this section will contain a few of the basic changes you may wish to make to tailor the functionality to your specific use case.
+Phase Two provides a sensible set of configuration defaults designed for common use cases, but you may want to adjust certain settings to better fit your specific requirements.
+Your initial configuration may vary depending on how you are using Phase Two (such as self-service, dedicated deployments, or Docker images).
+While many options may already be set by default, this section explains the purpose of each setting and highlights basic changes you might consider to tailor the functionality to your needs.

-### Basic settings
+## Basic settings

 There are a couple of default configuration choices you should be aware of before opening up your application to the world.

-#### Login and registration
+### Login and registration

 In the **Realm settings** section, in the **Login** tab, you will find several important settings.